Snow Trekking in Dalhousie

 Besides this, the whole left shoulder of mighty Pir Punjal range can be seen from the base camp.
 Routine of Sunrise and sunset cerates wonderful landscapes full with colored sky.
 Participants choose to wake up early to see the sky before the sunrise.

-Cold night welcomes the sun with shining golden snow on the mountains and this is how the day starts with first fall in at basecamp.
+Cold night welcomes the sun with shining golden snow on the mountains and this is how the day starts with first light at base camp.
 After the breakfast, the participants leave the campsite and proceed for trekking or other activities and return to the base camp well before the sunset.
 Administrative team along with Instructors, Guides and Kitchen Staff Members stay at the same place.
-Lady instructor stays with the girls in their huts.
 All type of basic facilities and emergency kits are available at base camp.

 Dainkund Top is the highest point of the Dalhousie Hills and offers a mesmeric 360 degree view from the top.
 Participants are put in this challenging height gain, where they start from the Kalatop basecamp and reaches to this final point in 3 – 4 hours.